What do you want to do today?

 A: We tech check the bikes and record the serial numbers.
 Do you know what you’re buying online or who you’re buying the bike from?
 The police and RCMP have seized bikes from pawn shops and online sales based on our paperwork.

 Q: Why is there a fee to sell my bike?

-A: It costs us ~$25.00 out of pocket per bike before it gets into the swap; marketing, truck rentals, venues, bank costs, food (we have ~170 volunteers), insurance, postage, Interac fees, printing, security, supplies, and more.
-We put in anywhere between $8K to $10K/year every year out of our work salaries to fund the swaps.
-Yes, we’re worried we can’t fund the swaps this year.
+A: It costs us ~$32.00 out of pocket per bike before it gets into the swap; marketing, truck rentals, venues, bank costs, food (we have ~210 volunteers), insurance, postage, debit fees, printing, security, supplies, and more.
+We put in anywhere between $11K to $36K/year every year out of our life savings to fund the swaps.

 Q: Do I have to be there to sell my bike?

-A: No, we’ll sell your bike for you and mail you a cheque.
+A: No, we’ll sell your bike for you and mail you a cheque or e-transfer.
 It’s not just the convenience of the swap, you’re helping us give money back to the community by selling your bike at the swap.
 But don’t leave town in case your bike doesn’t sell and you have to come pick it up!